Whistleblower sues Eli Lilly over drug manufacturing problems

 By Dan Levine and Marisa Taylor

-June 6 (Reuters) - A former human resources officer at Eli Lilly & Co LLY.N sued the pharmaceutical company on Monday, alleging she was terminated after pointing out poor manufacturing practices and data falsification involving its blockbuster diabetes drug.
+June 6 (Reuters) - A former human resources officer at Eli Lilly and Co LLY.N sued the drugmaker on Monday, alleging she was terminated after pointing out poor manufacturing practices and data falsification involving one of its blockbuster diabetes drugs.

 The plaintiff, Amrit Mula, alleges violations of an employee protection law and seeks unspecified damages.
-The U.S. Department of Justice last year launched a criminal investigation into alleged manufacturing irregularities at a Lilly plant in New Jersey following a Reuters story that detailed some of Mula's allegations.
+The U.S. Department of Justice last year launched a criminal investigation into alleged manufacturing irregularities at an Eli Lilly plant in New Jersey following a Reuters story that detailed some of Mula's allegations.

-A Lilly spokeswoman did not immediately respond to questions about the lawsuit, or on the status of the Justice Department's investigation.
+Lilly in a statement on Tuesday called Mula's allegations "baseless" and said it "looks forward to the opportunity to defend itself in court."

-"Lilly is deeply committed to manufacturing high-quality medicines for patients who need them, and the safety and quality of our products is our highest priority," the company said last year.
+The company also said it "continues to cooperate" with a Justice Department subpoena and to work collaboratively with the U.S. Food and Drug Administration.

 "Lilly executives responded by marginalizing, harassing and eventually terminating her position under false pretenses," said the lawsuit, filed in a New Jersey federal court.